6 Steps To Manage Up For A Successful Start

 It’s why I advise clients to instigate a discovery discussion with their boss-to-be before the conversation is loaded with things that haven’t worked.

 Too often, people feel this should wait until they’re ‘in’ and there’s some logic there, but putting off a discovery discussion raises an early alarm for me.
 Because when you understand time as the big practical barrier to managing up, it’s short-termist to have this discussion after you’ve already started the new job.
-And that gives away a tendency to hide from having courageous conversations.
+And gives away your tendency to hide from having courageous conversations.

 Please be more afraid of the conversations you aren’t having with your boss, than those you move into with a little fear!